Digital Check scanners and teller equipment

 Do Your Scanners Work on a Mac Operating System?

-SmartSource models (other than SE and network-ready versions) are not supported on Mac OS.
+SmartSource models (other than SE and network-ready versions) are not supported on macOS.

 How do I run the scanner cleaning cycle using a Mac?

-Newer models (TellerScan TS250, TS500, CheXpress CX35, and “enhanced” SmartSource Elite and Micro Elite series) have a cleaning mode activated by a button press on the scanner itself, and do not need to interact with the host PC to use it.
+Newer models (TellerScan TS250, TS500, CheXpress CX35, and “enhanced” SmartSource Elite and Micro Elite series) have a cleaning mode activated by a button press on the scanner itself and do not need to interact with the host PC to use it.

 To clean other models, first turn off the endorsement function, then use your deposit software to create a “dummy” deposit.
 Run the cleaning card through as if it were a regular check, and repeat this several times.
-When you are done, delete the deposit.
+When you are finished, delete the deposit.

-I have an old scanner that I don’t use any more.
+I have an old scanner that I don’t use anymore.
 Do you have a scanner buyback program?

 No, Digital Check does not buy back used scanners.
+We recommend that you scrap it as you would any other electronic device.

 I do not want to use a bank deposit program – I just need to scan my checks and save copies of the images offline.
 Can your scanners do that?